BobGently/label_reconciliations/README.md

 ## Description

-reconcile.py takes a group of raw Notes from Nature transcripts for each subject and reconciles them into the "best" values.
+reconcile.py takes a group of raw Reading Nature's Library transcripts for each subject and reconciles them into the "best" values.
 The strategy and specific rules for doing this are described in [this document](https://docs.google.com/document/d/1DqhWNsy9UAEgkRnIU7VHrdQL4oQzIm2pjrPULGKK21M/edit#heading=h.967a32z3bwbb).

 To get an idea of what this program does let's say that we asked three volunteers to transcribe a label with a country, a species name, a location, and a collector.
 The country is selected from a drop-down list and the species name, location, and collector are free form text fields.
 If the result of the input is like so: